For people in small churches everywhere … written especially for women

 We can’t figure out how to safely jump off.
 And we fear what would happen if we did.

-As women, we are Heart-driven.
+Women especially are Heart-driven.
 Heart-motivated.
 Heart-hurt.
 And there’s only so much Heart to go around.

 Our multi-tasking, achievement-based world puts our Hearts at risk.